-The Trossachs are criss-crossed by an endless network of cycle routes, from gentle, lochside trundles to full-on Danny Macaskill type single-track descents.
-Running right through the heart of the Trossachs and its lochs, National Cycle Route 7 passes through Aberfoyle and Callander, our two closest towns, and can be picked up anywhere along the way for stunning – but easy – off-road cycling.
+The Trossachs are criss-crossed by an endless network of cycle routes, from gentle, lochside trundles to full-on Danny MacAskill type single-track descents.
+Running right through the heart of the Trossachs and its lochs, National Cycle Route 7 passes through Aberfoyle and Callander, our two closest hubs, and can be picked up anywhere along the way for stunning – but easy – off-road cycling.

-Road cyclists have got it made at Lochend as well, with stunning, hilly loops south to Kippen (fab pub halfway round) and west around Loch Katrine via the Duke’s Pass.
+Road cyclists have got it made at Lochend as well, with hilly loops south to Kippen (fab pub, The Cross Keys in Kippen, halfway round) and west around Loch Katrine via the Duke’s Pass.
 Not for nothing the lovely, wee B8034 that brings you here comes alive with MAMILS (Middle Aged Men In Lycra) at the weekend.
 “An amazing place to stay and train,” commented Tour de France winner Chris Froome, when he stayed here as a teenager.

 Mountain-biking and cycling in the Trossachs

 Just past Aberfoyle on the picturesque back road to Loch Lomond, Milton is a wee village with a foreverness of gravel roads cut through the forest.
-There is a lovely two-mile loop here that takes you past wee Lochan Spling, where a large metallic pike jumps out the water!!
-The trail has eight artworks to spot from mirrored foxes to Jedi squirrels, produced by local artist and friend, Rob Mulholland, whose brilliant mirror men hide among the trees round the forest cycle trails at The Lodge.
+There is a lovely two-mile loop here that takes you past Lochan Spling, where a large metallic pike artwork is installed in the water.
+The trail has eight artworks to spot, from mirrored foxes to Jedi squirrels, produced by local artist and friend, Rob Mulholland, whose brilliant mirror men hide among the trees round the forest cycle trails at The Lodge.

-For one of the best pedals on the planet, hire bikes from the pier at Loch Katrine, stick them on the steamer for the hour-long cruise to the other end of the loch at Stronachlachar (fab cafe alert!), then cycle back via Rob Roy’s childhood home along a fantastically scenic single-lane road that undulates (and I mean, undulates!) for 14 miles alongside the loch.
+For one of the best pedals on the planet, hire bikes from the pier at Loch Katrine, book them on the morning steamer for the hour-long cruise to the other end of the loch at Stronachlachar, then cycle back via Rob Roy’s childhood home along a fantastically scenic single-lane road that undulates (and I mean, undulates!) for 14 miles alongside the loch.

 In Callander, thanks to a new, smooth dirt track completed a couple of years ago, you can now do a beautiful, almost entirely off-road loop that twists and turns via many a potential picnic spot for 16 miles around Loch Venachar.
 Better still, about halfway along you’ve got Brig O Turk Tearoom, a real icon of Scottish cycling.
-Actually built as a meeting place for Glasgow’s weekend cyclists in 1923, the wee timber cafe featured in Kenneth More’s 1959 classic, The 39 Steps, and today is run by a lovely Hungarian couple – if their goulash doesn’t get you round the loop, nothing will.
+Actually built as a meeting place for Glasgow’s weekend cyclists in 1923, the wee timber cafe featured in Kenneth More’s 1959 classic, The 39 Steps, and has been recently refurbished and is back to selling tasty homemade cakes, food and various teas.
 Bikes can be hired actually on the route at Wheels Cycling Centre.

 This is my big brother Nick’s favourite old training run.
 Leaving right from Lochend, this lovely loop climbs an absolutely magical back road up to a hilltop junction known in Scottish cycling circles as the Top Of The World.
-Catch your breath, soak up the staggering Trossachs views, then it’s down via Kippen with a pitstop either at Cross Keys, or the Woodhouse Cafe.
-From here, the quiet road across the panflat Carse, takes you past Flanders Moss, a stunning, pristine bog with viewing tower and boardwalk, then on via Thornhill and Port of Menteith to Lochend.
+Catch your breath, soak up the sweeping Trossachs views, then it’s down via Kippen with a pitstop either at Cross Keys pub, or the Woodhouse Cafe.
+From here, the quiet road across the panflat Carse, takes you past Flanders Moss, a stunning, pristine and protected bog with viewing tower and boardwalk, then on via Thornhill and Port of Menteith to Lochend.

-This time turning left from Lochend along the Lake road (B8034), this is a belter of a loop out on a dramatic single-lane road into the mountainous, loch-littered wilds west of Aberfoyle.
-From here, head back along Loch Katrine (via Rob Roy’s childhood home) and over the Duke’s Pass, a dipping, twisting, panoramic stretch of road put in by Victoria so she could enjoy the best of the Trossachs from the comfort of her carriage.
-You’re going to have to be pretty fit for this, but it’s worth every drop of sweat (and though driving the first bit to Aberfoyle is technically cheating, it does cut out about 12 miles from the loop!)
+This classic cycling in the Trossachs route starts by turning left from Lochend along the Lake road (B8034).
+It's a belter of a loop out on a dramatic single-lane road into the mountainous, loch-littered wilds west of Aberfoyle.
+From here, head back along Loch Katrine (via Rob Roy’s childhood home) and over the Duke’s Pass, a dipping, twisting, panoramic stretch of road put in by Queen Victoria so she could enjoy the best of the Trossachs from the comfort of her carriage.
+You’re going to have to be pretty fit for this, but it’s worth every drop of sweat.
+(Driving the first bit to Aberfoyle is technically cheating but it does cut out about 12 miles from the loop!)

-My big brother, Nick, is a big mountain-biking fan, and his favourite rides are in the Queen Elizabeth Forest above Aberfoyle.
+My big brother, Nick, is a big mountain-biking fan (or certainly used to be!) and his favourite rides are in the Queen Elizabeth Forest above Aberfoyle.
 This is a vast area of Forestry Commission gravel roads for going up and daring single-track for flying down, carved out by local mountain-biking loons!